pingcap/blog/2017-01-06-about-the-tidb-source-code.md

 - [tidb-server](https://github.com/pingcap/tidb/tree/master/tidb-server)

     The [main.go](https://github.com/pingcap/tidb/blob/master/tidb-server/main.go) file of the TiDB Server which is mainly the codes to start the server.
-    The [main.go](https://github.com/pingcap/tidb/blob/master/tidb-server/main.go) file of the TiDB Server which is mainly the codes to start the server.
-    The [main.go](https://github.com/pingcap/tidb/blob/master/tidb-server/main.go) file of the TiDB Server which is mainly the codes to start the server.

 - [server](https://github.com/pingcap/tidb/tree/master/server)